 Look at the face in the picture above.
 It's the face of a dying man.
 But it doesn't look contorted with malignant bitterness and resentment.
 His heart and consciousness are intact.
 This weekend, while sequestered up in the mountains taking a brief reprieve from my heat-and-hot-waterless apartment in Brooklyn, I got to thinking about my old buddy Anthony Poynter, who passed away six months ago from cancer at the too-young age of 32.
-For many years, he was the quiet force behind Lexington Kentucky’s DIY punk scene.
-College towns present a difficult alchemy for someone trying to build a community and scene —there’s a fresh crop of new students every four years and not too many people stick around for the long haul.
-Anthony had a heart of gold and posessed a Southerner's innate generosity and warm-heartedness which often feels like a rare thing in the stony-hearted North where everyone is looking out for themselves.
-In my experience, it really does sometimes seem like the best, most pure-hearted people are the first to die, often tragically, leaving the rest of us—The Wicked—to roam this Earth.
-The last time I saw Anthony was a chance meeting in Lexington, on my way driving from North Carolina to Cairo, Illinois to write a story about an anarchist community center for TIME magazine.
+For many years, he was the quiet force behind Lexington, Kentucky’s DIY punk scene.
+College towns present a difficult alchemy for someone trying to build a community and scene—there’s a fresh crop of new students every four years and not too many people stick around for the long haul.
+Anthony had a heart of gold and posessed a Southerner's innate generosity and warm-heartedness that often feels like a rare thing in the stony-hearted North where everyone is looking out for themselves.
+In my experience, it really does sometimes seem like the best, most pure-hearted people are the first to die, often tragically, leaving the rest of us—the Wicked—to roam this Earth.
+The last time I saw Anthony was a chance meeting in Lexington, on my way driving from North Carolina to Cairo, Illinois, to write a story about an anarchist community center for TIME magazine.
 I stopped off looking for a little all-night diner, a diner that Anthony had first taken me to—and these are my notes from that last encounter.

-The gorgeous scale model quality of Winston Salem, NC in the morning—a lone man in a puffy parka trudging across the tundra of closed down factories, barbershops, train tracks and water towers.
+The gorgeous scale model quality of Winston Salem, NC, in the morning—a lone man in a puffy parka trudging across the tundra of closed down factories, barbershops, train tracks and water towers.

-From the highway, Charleston, West Virginia looks like some kind of lost Shangri-La, the kind of city you’d want to stop in and buy some cheap property and start a commune.
+From the highway, Charleston, West Virginia, looks like some kind of lost Shangri-La, the kind of city you’d want to stop in and buy some cheap property and start a commune.
 There’s a rushing river, some picturesque train tracks, mountains, and a beautiful golden dome downtown.
-But when you actually exit into Charleston, the mirage shimLomers and fades—there’s not much there, just a collection of pharmacies, churches, and clinics.
-It’s almost as if Charleston put all of its attractive qualities by the highway in order to lure long-distance travelers into stopping there.
+But when you actually exit into Charleston, the mirage shimmers and fades—there’s not much there, just a collection of pharmacies, churches, and clinics.
+It’s almost as if Charleston put all of its attractive qualities by the interstate highway in order to lure long-distance travelers into stopping there.

 The rocky green hills of Kentucky—untouched, pristine, not quite Southern, more like a gateway of the South into the Midwest.
 The local radio station is playing a segment about how bourbon is made.
 I arrive in Lexington, Kentucky, and drive circles around the sprawling college town, hopelessly searching for a rundown little diner I had visited years before and gotten the first-time-to-Lexington breakfast special.
 Eventually I find the Tolly-Ho—it’s a great little open-all-night spot.